samiux/samiux.github.io/low_latency.md

 ## IMPORTANT

-Do NOT try to boot from Real Time Kernel as your desktop/server will lockup.
+Do NOT try to boot from Real Time Kernel as your desktop/server will be locked up.
+In the case of lock up, you need to press either ```ESC``` or ```Shift``` key, depends on whether it is EFI or BIOS, when boot up to go to GRUB boot menu in order to boot from previous kernel.

 ## Reference